kensanata/moku-pona/README.md

 # Moku Pona

-Moku Pona a Gemini based feed reader.
+Moku Pona is a Gemini based feed reader.
 It can monitor URLs to feeds or regular pages for changes and keeps and updated list of these in a Gemini list.
 Moku Pona knows how to fetch Gopher URLs, Gemini URLs, and regular web URLs.